pnor/Interactive-Lab-Hub/Lab 5/README.md

 ### Construct a simple interaction.

 * Pick one of the models you have tried, and experiment with prototyping an interaction.

+Facial Recognition tracking

-* This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
+* This can be as simple as the boat detector shown in a previous lecture from Nikolas Matelaro.

 * Try out different interaction outputs and inputs.
 * Fill out the ``Contextual Interaction Design Tool`` sheet.[Found here.](ThinkingThroughContextandInteraction.png)

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+The interaction we have decided to go further with was the mask detector application.
+This interaction would go as a user would walk up to a camera before entering a room or area, such as a classroom or airplane, and the sensor would detect if the user is wearing a proper face mask or if they did not have one on.
+If the latter, the user would be prompted to put on a mask before entering the room.

 ### Part C
 ### Test the interaction prototype